 His pioneering contributions as an Africanist emerged from his fieldwork over a dozen years in seven different East African societies from 1948-1970.
 He was Research Sociologist to the Government of Tanganyika (1952–58) and then spent several years in the United States, teaching at Harvard and Boston University.
 In 1962, he returned to Britain and joined the fledgling anthropology department at the School of Oriental and African Studies (SOAS), University of London, and became professor of African anthropology in 1967.
 He received the Wellcome Medal for Anthropology (1957) and the W.H.R.
 Rivers Memorial Medal for Anthropological Research (1966).

 In 1971 Gulliver immigrated to Canada to become professor of anthropology at the University of Calgary.
 He subsequently moved to York University, Toronto, in 1972, also as professor of anthropology.
-He was a foundational figure in the creation of the department of anthropology and its graduate program.
-In co-operation with anthropologist and partner Marilyn Silverman, he carried out ethnographic and archival research in Ireland, focusing on a small town and its rural hinterland.
-Together, they engaged in a cumulative total of over three years of field and archival research in Ireland from 1980–2000 and published a social history of their locale, In the Valley of the Nore: A Social History of Thomastown, County Kilkenny, 1840–1983 (1986); edited a collection of essays, Approaching the Past: Historical Anthropology through Irish Case Studies (1992); and completed a monograph, Merchants and Shopkeepers: An Historical Anthropology of an Irish Market Town, 1200–1986 (1995).
-Gulliverwas elected a Fellow of the Royal Society of Canada in 1982 and Distinguished Research Professor of Anthropology in 1984.
+He was a foundational figure in the creation of the Department of Anthropology and its graduate program.
+In cooperation with anthropologist and partner Marilyn Silverman, he carried out ethnographic and archival research in Ireland, focusing on a small town and its rural hinterland.
+Together, they engaged in a cumulative total of over three years of field and archival research in Ireland from 1980 to 2000 and published a social history of their locale, In the Valley of the Nore: A Social History of Thomastown, County Kilkenny, 1840–1983 (1986); edited a collection of essays, Approaching the Past: Historical Anthropology through Irish Case Studies (1992); and completed a monograph, Merchants and Shopkeepers: An Historical Anthropology of an Irish Market Town, 1200–1986 (1995).
+Gulliver was elected a Fellow of the Royal Society of Canada in 1982 and Distinguished Research Professor of Anthropology in 1984.
 He remained at York until his official retirement in 1992.

 Cite as: Blincow, Malcolm.
 2018.
 “Philip Hugh Gulliver.”
 Anthropology News website, June 12, 2018.
 DOI: 10.1111/AN.886